maheshsabnis/ngfinastra/readme.md

                 - e.g. constructor(private a:number ,private b: number)
                     - a,b are private members of class
                 - e.g. constructor(public a:number ,public b: number)
                     - a,b are public members of class
+    - Generics
+        - reusable data structure for type-safe data
+        - Custom Funcationalities for data structure
+            -  Perform compare operations but not mathemati al operations
+        - Generic
+            - Class
+            - Mehod
+            - Property
+            - Interface
+            - Data Members
+    - Modules
+        - A Modular pattern that is used to separate logic in separate code files (.ts /.js)
+        - The 'export' keyword, that exports the type
+        - the 'import' keyword, that imports the exported type

 Hands-on lab
 1. Self Study of differences between == and === in TypeScript aka ES6